-Janet was at the end of her third 12-hour night shift when it happened.
+Madison was at the end of her third 12-hour night shift when it happened.
 She was giving the morning insulin at 4 am, as she had done so many times in her 3 years at the prison.
-This time, however, she drew up and administered regular insulin instead of NPH to Inmate Russo.
-The error wasn’t discovered until after he had passed out in the chow line.
-Although he recovered with glucagon administration and had no permanent injury, Janet was devastated by the error and is questioning her nursing abilities.
+This time, however, she took a vial from the cart and drew up and administered 20 units of regular insulin to Mr. Sender instead of the NPH ordered.
+The error wasn’t discovered until after he had passed out while getting his breakfast tray.
+Thankfully, Mr. Sender recovered with glucagon administration and had no permanent injury, but Madison was devastated by the error and questioned her nursing abilities.
+The post-incident investigation revealed that there was no NPH on the cart, only two vials of Regular insulin.
+She did not remember checking the label of the vial she used before administering the insulin, but she remembered that the label of the other vial said “Regular,” so she chose the one she did.
+She was tired.

 Correctional nurses work hard…and long…with many schedules based on 12-hour shifts.
-Considering the transit time it can take to get to a remote prison location and the effort to pass through security and various sally ports, longer shifts seem practical.
-However, research is growing to indicate that nurse fatigue can have a detrimental effect on patient safety.
+Considering the commute time it can take to get to a remote correctional facility and the time and effort to pass through security and various sally ports, longer shifts seem practical.
+However, research is now indicating that nurse fatigue can have a detrimental effect on patient safety and on the physical and mental health of the nurse.

-According to the Joint Commission’s review of research on health care workers, the following outcomes have been linked to fatigue:
+According to the Joint Commission’s blog about Healthcare Workers in Crisis, the following outcomes have been linked to fatigue:

 - lapses in attention and inability to stay focused